The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 The industry average is a useful starting point for deciding what price you should charge.

-This gives you a benchmark against which to set your own price, as you don’t want to be the most expensive box in your industry, but you don’t want to be the cheapest, either.
+This gives you a benchmark against which to set your own price, as you don’t want to be the most expensive in your industry, but you don’t want to be the cheapest, either.

-We’ve conducted an in-depth study on industry averages by comparing the prices of thousands of subscription boxes in the U.S:
+If you operate a subscription box business, then you might find the chart below useful.
+We conducted an in-depth study on industry averages by comparing the prices of thousands of subscription boxes in the U.S:

 💲 Your customers